frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 # Kyria RSTHD/Prime

 This is the keymap for my Kyria keyboard from [splitkb.com](https://splitkb.com).
 The alpha layout was based on [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/) but is now heavily modified.
-For a standard implementation of RSTHD on the Kyria, see my [Kyria Refactored](https://github.com/frogm0uth/keyboard-firmware/tree/master/kyria-refactored) keymap.
+It's optimized for cross-platform portability and minimized usage of the inner index column.

 <!--ts-->
 * [Kyria RSTHD/Prime](#kyria-rsthdprime)